-CAHPS is a well-established tool for obtaining patient reports of their healthcare experiences and is accepted by a variety of stakeholder groups.
-The measurement question was only asked of parents who responded "Yes" when asked if they got or tried to get treatment or counseling for their child for an emotional, developmental, or behavioral problem in the previous 6 months.
-CAHPS tests their surveys for reliability and validity and notes that the survey results "will be reliable and valid if (the survey) specifications are followed" (AHRQ, 2008).
+CAHPS is a well-established tool for obtaining patient reports of their healthcare experience and is accepted by a variety of stakeholder groups.
+The measurement question was only asked of parents who responded "Yes" when asked if they had made a specialist appointment in the previous 6 months.
+CAHPS tests their surveys for reliability and validity and notes that the surveys "will be reliable and valid if (the survey) specifications are followed" (AHRQ, 2008).
 Medicaid programs are likely to contract with approved CAHPS vendors who agree to adhere to CAHPS specifications, and thus their CAHPS results would be expected to maintain their validity.